Friday, January 15, 2016

 Wham!
 I ran smack into it.

-I did not have time to stop and the lock on the door hit my forehead.
+I did not have time to stop, and the door lock hit my forehead.

 I was knocked to the floor, blood pouring down my face.

-I was taken to first aid room where a bandage was placed on my forehead.
+I was taken to the first aid room, where a bandage was placed on my forehead.

-I spent the rest of the day laying on a day cot that was in our classroom.
+I spent the rest of the day lying on a day cot that was in our classroom.

 Each classroom had its own cot for when students were sick or hurt.

-Some of our school actives included cakewalks, donkey basketball games, and special assembled programs in the gym.
+Some of our school activities included cakewalks, donkey basketball games, and special assembly programs in the gym.

 I played the witness against the Litterbug in The Litterbug Play.

-I played the part of an Indian girl in the Indian War Dance program.
+I played an Indian girl in the Indian War Dance program.

 Having fun with friends and family

-My favorite television show was Bonanza which aired between 1959 and 1973.
+My favorite television show was Bonanza, which ran from 1959 to 1973.

-We were pre-teens, so we still like to ride stick horses and we were married to the Cartwright men.
+We were pre-teens, so we still liked to ride stick horses, and we were married to the Cartwright men.

 My neighbor friend Juanita and I liked to play dress-up.

-Juanita’s aunt had given her many of her old discarded dress and we loved to dress-up in them.
+Juanita's aunt had given her many of her old, discarded dresses, and we loved to dress up in them.

-She had a rainbow of dresses that varied in length, some were pleated while others had straight skirts.
+She had a rainbow of dresses in varying lengths; some were pleated, while others had straight skirts.

 Some of the dresses were covered in pearls, beads, and buttons.

-Some of the dresses zipped up the back while others buttoned up the front or even laced up both front and back.
+Some of the dresses zipped up the back, while others buttoned up the front or laced up both the front and the back.

-There were red high hills, black flats, brown loafers, beaded ballerina slippers to put on our feet that matched the dresses.
+There were red high heels, black flats, brown loafers, and beaded ballerina slippers to put on our feet that matched the dresses.

-There were hats of all shapes and sized, some with feathers, some with nets and always one that matched the dress we were wearing.
+There were hats of all shapes and sizes, some with feathers, some with nets, and always one that matched the dress we were wearing.

-Most of the dresses that we played in were way too long, we didn’t mind because we were dressed up to paint the town.
+Most of the dresses we wore were way too long; we didn't mind because we were dressed up to paint the town.

 One of my favorite shows that aired on television was Adventures in Paradise.

-The star of the show was Garner McKay, he was the captain of a large schooner that sailed in the Pacific Ocean.
+The star of the show was Garner McKay, who was the captain of a large schooner that sailed in the Pacific Ocean.

 Juanita and I would pretend that we were riding on Gardner McKay's large schooner.